Feedback for Children's Social Care

 Review panels are made up of three people that are not related to the complaint.
 They will review relevant information and reports about the complaint before the meeting.

-The investigator will be there to answer any questions the panel may have and we’ll ask a manager to represent the council at the panel.
+The investigator will be there to answer any questions the panel may have.
+We will ask a manager to represent the council at the panel.

 The children's complaints manager and an administrator will also be there to make sure you have the opportunity to present your points.